scikit-learn/sklearn-pypi-package/README.md

 the start of the project: this does not change.

-What changes is that the `sklearn` PyPI package which was an empty package with a depdendency to `scikit-learn` progressively becomes a package that fails to install instead.
+What changes is that the `sklearn` PyPI package which was an empty package with a dependency to `scikit-learn` progressively becomes a package that fails to install instead.
 See this end of this page to see the reasons of this change.

 # How to fix the error for the main use cases